njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

-*The Initial Shock percentage-change analysis produces the second-highest scores of any phase with a top score of 60.98 for cumulative, rolling `covid_c&d%` → `stk_mkt%`.
+*The Initial Shock percentage-change analysis produces the second-highest scores of any phase with a top score of 60.98 for rolling, cumulative `covid_c&d%` → `stk_mkt%`.
 The y-variables `stk_mkt` and `metals` dominate the top rankings with equity indices in the lead.
 Notably, the top category exactly mirrors the levels analysis leader for this phase, confirming that the COVID → equity channel at this time was meaningful for both the trend-level and short-run changes.*

 ---